We know that it can be very difficult to ask for help, and sometimes talking about thoughts of suicide can be a barrier to accessing services.

 If you are in need of urgent help, please visit your local walk in centre or A&E as soon as possible.

-You can also find immediate support by calling Samaritans or texting JP to 85258.
+You can also find immediate support by calling Samaritans or texting SHOUT to 85258.